How to Get a Car Loan When You're Self-Employed

 The most important information you will need to provide is proof of income.
 Bring documentation that shows evidence of a steady income that can be used to pay back a car loan.
 Documents such as bank statements, deposit forms, and bank slips show a trail of financial transactions and help support your loan candidacy.

 To further provide proof of financial stability, it might be beneficial for you to bring a variety of tax forms — like your 1040, Schedule C, Schedule SE, or 1099 — from the last few years.
-If you don't have these forms on hand, request your tax transcripts from the IRS to provide a full breakdown of your taxable income.
+If you don't have these forms on hand, request your from the IRS to provide a full breakdown of your taxable income.

 How to Establish Reliability